IN THE PRESS

 Taylor Geu was born in Yankton, South Dakota.
 Her first publication was a weekly comic book they passed around the playground in 4th grade.
 Geu learned general audiences were philistines.
 Since then, she’s become passionate about gender abolition and social justice, centering them in her scripts for stage and screen.
 A surrealist and fantasist, she’s interested in using the weird and spectacular to aid audiences in reconsidering what it means to be human beyond the usual societal script and norms.

-Geu’s play Adolsy was a semifinalist for the 2021 Bay Area Playwrights Festival, a Second Rounder in the 2020 Austin Film Festival Playwriting Competition, and was virtually produced as part of PEA Fest 2021 by the Breaking & Entering Theatre Collective in April 2021.
+Geu’s play Adolsy was produced as part of the “Dream Up Festival” at Theater for the New City in September 2022, was a semifinalist for the 2021 Bay Area Playwrights Festival, a Second Rounder in the 2020 Austin Film Festival Playwriting Competition, and was virtually produced as part of PEA Fest 2021 by the Breaking & Entering Theatre Collective in April 2021.

 Her play Passing Over was a semifinalist for the 2020 Blue Ink Playwriting Award and for the 2019 National Playwrights Conference at the Eugene O’Neill Theater Center.
 The Problem Play was a finalist in the 2019 Tennessee Williams/New Orleans Literary Festival One-Act Play Contest, and The Wolf at the Door was a finalist for the Primary Stages Einhorn School of Performing Arts 2018 Drills Program.
 Some Sorta Queer was Zoomed by Theatre West's 2021 Fitting Out Festival (Los Angeles), Bunk was Zoomed during The Players Theater 2020 Short Play Festival, and Turn Around When Possible was part of The Players Theater October 2019 Short Play Festival Boo!
 February 2019.
 Geu’s short play Moth Monk was included in The Dare Tactic’s FactorEEE: One Acts.